rkulla/pydiction/README.md

 About complete-dict
 ===================
 This is the dictionary file that python_pydiction.vim reads from and pydiction.py writes to.
-Without this file, Pydiction wouldn't know which Python keywords and modules it can Tab-complete.
+Without this file, Pydiction wouldn't know which Python keywords, built-ins and modules it can Tab-complete.

 You can create your own complete-dict if you don't want to use the default one.
 The default complete-dict gives you a major head start as far as what you will be able to Tab-complete.